MicrosoftDocs/xamarin-docs/docs/android/data-cloud/google-messaging/index.md

 it provides a step-by-step procedure for acquiring credentials so that your app can use GCM services.
 (Note that GCM has been superceded by FCM.)

+> [!NOTE]
+> GCM has been superceded by [Firebase Cloud Messaging](~/android/data-cloud/google-messaging/firebase-cloud-messaging.md) (FCM).
+> GCM server and client APIs [have been deprecated](https://firebase.googleblog.com/2018/04/time-to-upgrade-from-gcm-to-fcm.html)
+> and will no longer be available as soon as April 11th, 2019.

 ## [Remote Notifications with Google Cloud Messaging](remote-notifications-with-gcm.md)